About

 • ¼ cup coconut milk

-• 2 Serrano pepper slices cut length-ways or across, and de-seeded if you prefer your curry less spicy
+• 2 serrano pepper slices cut lengthwise or across, and de-seeded if you prefer your curry to be less spicy

 • ¼ tsp white vinegar